如何让RAG应用程序添加引用

 from langchain.chat_models import init_chat_model

-llm = init_chat_model("gpt-4o-mini", model_provider="openai")
+llm = init_chat_model("gemini-2.0-flash", model_provider="google_genai")

 from langchain_community.retrievers import WikipediaRetriever